-- Movies - Sounds recorded with the sound memo function (p.
-90) - Sounds recorded with the Sound Recorder (p.
-91) - The prior setting is erased when a new My Camera setting is added.
+- Sounds recorded with the Sound Recorder (p.
+91) The prior setting is erased when a new My Camera setting - The prior setting is erased when a new My Camera set is added.

 See the supplied Software Starter Guide for more information on creating and adding to the My Camera data.